-When the teacher and students approach work in drama with commitment, it soon becomes clear that students bring their "real-life" experience and perspectives to the situation.
+When the teacher and students approach work in drama with commitment, it soon becomes clear that students bring their real-life experience and perspectives to the situation.
 In fact, though the drama is always clearly imaginary, the students' responses, as revealed through the ideas and feelings which they express in and out of role, are real ones.
 It is this honest making of connections between their experiences and the situation presented by the drama that will provide the work with its meaning and depth.

 As students become more experienced working in drama, they begin to make further connections.
-They begin to make connections, not only to those "real-life" experiences, but also to the processes and strategies which they've experienced through working in dramas and to the elements of theatre form which are so crucial to the success of every drama.
-These connections make it possible for the students to begin to make choices.
+They begin to make connections, not only to those real-life experiences, but also to the processes and strategies which they've experienced through working in dramas and to the elements of theatre form which are so crucial to the success of every drama.
+These connections make it possible for the students to begin to make choices, individually and collectively, which will strongly influence the direction and quality of their work.

-When assessing the extent of the individual student's achievement of this objective, the teacher considers the student's ability to connect imaginative responses to "real-life" situations.
+When assessing the extent of the individual student's achievement of this objective, the teacher considers the student's ability to connect imaginative responses to real-life situations.
 While observing the students at work within their dramas, and when viewing the drawings and reading the writing produced in response to the dramas, the teacher asks such questions as:

-- To what extent does the student make connections between the fiction presented by the drama and his or her "real-life" experiences and feelings? - How does the student express these connections? - Is the student's ability to make and express connections between "real-life" experience and the fiction presented by the drama increasing?
-In what ways do these connections strengthen the student's contributions to the work?
+- To what extent does the student make connections between the fiction presented by the drama and his or her real-life experiences and feelings? - How does the student express these connections? - Is the student's ability to make and express connections between his or her real-life experience and the fiction presented by the drama increasing? - In what ways do these connections strengthen the student's contributions to the work?